Frequently Asked Questions

 - Change in employment status of the employee, spouse

-of employment; a strike or lockout; commencement or return from
+or commencement of employment; a strike or lockout; commencement

-an unpaid leave of absence; change in work schedule, including
+or return from an unpaid leave of absence; change in work schedule,

 a switch between full-time and part-time status, and a change